 Figure 9.
 Trajectories of CB in four cases with a subnanosecond drive.
 Abbreviations "wt" and "gl" relate to the Au-water and Au-glass systems.
 Digits in mJ/cm^2 give absorbed energies.
-There is a gold film 370 nm thick in the Au-glass cases.
-We use a bulk gold target in the Au-wt case
+There is a gold film 370 nm thick in the Au-glass systems.
+We use a bulk gold target in the Au-water case.

 Figure 10.
 Velocities of contact boundary (CB) $v{\rm CB}(t)$.
-See designations in figure 9.
+Designations are similar to figure 9.
 The digits in ps are the e-folding durations of pulses.
 The picture emphasizes qualitative distinctions between ultrashort and subnanosecond pulses at the early stage.
-The delay of beginning of deceleration significantly influences development of Rayleigh-Taylor instability in direction of suppression
+The delay of beginning of deceleration significantly influences development of Rayleigh-Taylor instability in direction of suppression.

 Figure 11.
-Deceleration of contact boundary (CB) for the ultrashort pulse (USP) is marked as "decel USP" and as "decel subNS" for the subnanosecond pulses.
-In the subnanosecond case the acceleration is changed to the deceleration at the instant $t{max-vel}$, see figure 10.
-After the time interval ~ 10 ps long after the instant $t{max-vel}$ the dependence $v{CB}(t)$ asymptotically tends to the dependence for the ultrashort pulse.
+Deceleration of CB for the ultrashort pulse (USP) is marked as "decel USP" and as "decel subNS" for the subnanosecond pulses.
+In the subnanosecond case the acceleration is changed to the deceleration at the instant $t{\rm max-vel}$, see figure 10.
+After the time interval ~ 10 ps long after the instant $t{\rm max-vel}$ the dependence $v{\rm CB}(t)$ asymptotically tends to the dependence for the ultrashort pulse.
 Thus the deceleration for the subnanosecond pulse asymptotically approximately tends to the deceleration in case of the USP.
-This is shown by the curve "decel subNS" starting from zero and going approximately to the \ddot{x}{CB} for USP.
-This difference in deceleration trajectory causes delay in the Rayleigh-Taylor gain, compare the curves "gain USP" and "gain subNS" shown, these curves relate to the right vertical axis, see text for explanations
+This is shown by the curve "decel subNS" starting from zero and going approximately to the $\ddot{x}{\rm CB}$ for USP.
+This difference in deceleration trajectory causes delay in the Rayleigh-Taylor gain, compare the curves "gain USP" and "gain subNS" shown, these curves relate to the right vertical axis, see text for explanations.

-Velocity drop in the ultrashort case shown in figure 10 is well described by a function $v = 4.05 \exp(-0.63(t-1.1)^{0.23})$ km/s where time t should be taken in ps.
-The subnanosecond velocity trajectories obey the approximately same law but only after few tens of ps after their maximum of velocity $t{max-vel}$.
+trajectories obey the approximately same law but only after few tens of ps after their maximum of velocity $t{\rm max-vel}$.
 Deceleration dependence on time is plotted in figure 11.
 There is relatively slow acceleration in the subnanosecond case.
 The acceleration interval is lost for the Rayleigh-Taylor (RT) amplification of perturbations of CB.
 Thus development of the RT instability is significantly weaker in the subnanosecond case, compare the curves "gain USP" and "gain subNS" in figure 11.
 The temporal interval of a few tens of ps is important for development of the RT disturbances because during this interval the deceleration is huge, see the curve "decel USP" in figure 11.
-These decelerations overcome values 10^{14} cm/s^2 typical for surface of a neutron star.
-Atomic decelerations in interatomic interactions are of the order of 10^{18} cm/s^2 .
+These decelerations overcome values 10^{14} cm/s2 typical for surface of a neutron star.
+Atomic decelerations in interatomic interactions are of the order of 10^{18} cm/s2.
 The curves "gain USP" and "gain subNS" in figure 11 corresponds to the wavelength 60 nm of a harmonic perturbation.
-They were calculated using linear RT theory including surface tension and viscosity according to the method described in [10, 11].
+They were calculated using linear RT theory including surface tension and viscosity according to the method described in [10,11].